Keerththanan/Deploy-war-jar-as-service/README.md

       - arguments -> -Dspring.config.location=application.properties -jar %Base%\leave.war
         - where last part should be your war/jar file name.
     - Finaly WinSW.NET4.exe file
+3. Finally **in your service installation directory** type the below command
+    - WinSW.NET4.exe install

+You are all done
+---